how to build a job board using GravityView

 GravityView allows you to harness your Gravity Forms data to create powerful web apps and meaningful website content.
 GravityView also makes for one of the best WordPress job board plugins.

-After activating GravityView, you’ll be able to create your first View.
-A View is a custom post type that allows you to display Gravity Forms data using a drag and drop interface.
+After installing and activating GravityView, you’ll be able to create your first View.
+A View allows us to display Gravity Forms data using a drag and drop interface.

 Creating a View

-The different View Types in GravityView with an arrow pointing to the List layout
+The different View Types in GravityView with a highlight around the List layout

 Okay, now we can start constructing our View layout to display job listings on the front end.
 There are three layouts that make up a View – the Multiple Entries layout, Single Entry layout, and Edit Entry layout.